P-trap frozen

 Plumbing

-The answer to 'P-trap frozen' is that a frozen p-trap is a common plumbing issue that can occur during cold weather.
-The p-trap is the curved section of pipe under a sink or floor drain that holds water to prevent sewer gases from entering the home.
-When the water in the p-trap freezes, it can cause a blockage and prevent proper drainage.
+The answer to 'P-trap frozen' is that a frozen P-trap is a common plumbing issue caused by freezing temperatures.
+The P-trap is the curved pipe under a sink or tub that holds water to prevent sewer gases from entering the home.
+When this water freezes, it can cause the pipe to crack or burst, leading to leaks and water damage.

 Step-by-Step Guide